raj-prince587/allcontent.in/_posts/2025-06-02-understanding-the-different-variants-of-magento-open-source-and-adobe-commerce.md

 tags: [Magento, Adobe Commerce, eCommerce, SaaS, PaaS]
 ---

-# Understanding the Different Variants of Magento Open Source and Adobe Commerce

 Magento, one of the most powerful eCommerce platforms available, offers several variants to cater to different business needs.
 These variants vary in terms of customization, hosting, support, and licensing requirements.
 In this article, we'll break down the different versions of Magento Open Source and Adobe Commerce to help you choose the right solution for your business.

 ## 1. Magento Open Source